Skip to content

 const result = await client.deleteModels(databaseName, engineName, [models]);

-In this case, the array models contains the names of the models to be deleted.
+In this case, the array models contains the names of the model or models to be deleted.

 Querying a Database

-The high-level API method for executing queries against the database is exec.
-The function call resolves the promise when the transaction is completed or there are several timeouts indicating that the system may be inaccessible.
-It is specified as follows:
+The API function for executing queries against the database is exec.
+It is a synchronous function, meaning that the running code is blocked until the transaction is completed or there are several timeouts indicating that the system may be inaccessible.
+Each query is a complete transaction, executed in the context of the provided database.

 async exec(